Patriciapavia/currency-calculator/README.md

 # Shortcuts, simplifying assumptions, known bugs, etc.

-Currently fixed params get set to default as sell, client doesn't have option to select between sell or buy. some country on the list doesn't have a value for currency exchange instead of display empty value should handle better with proper message.
+- Currently fixed params get set to default as sell, client doesn't have option to select between sell or buy.
+- Some country on the list doesn't have a value for currency exchange instead of display empty value should handle better with proper message.
+- Only included end to end testing doesn't included unit test as I don't have much experience about unit test, I try to find a resource but doesn't have enough example that match for what I try to test It doesn't work very well so I decided to only included cypress test in this project